COSC3020/quicksort-pivot-megrose10/README.md

 compared to simply choosing the first element.
 Assume that all permutations are equally likely, i.e. the input array is ordered randomly.

 I used the lecture slides/video on sorting, quicksort to look at slide 34 to review the material and compare my answer.
+Ali Torabi showed me a link https://walkccc.me/CLRS/Chap07/Problems/7-5/ to understand the math side of this.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.

 Your answer must derive probabilities for choosing a good pivot and quantitatively reason with them.

-If we choose the median-of-three, we have a $1/3$ possibility of choosing a good pivot.
-We would have partition sizes going at a size of at most $(2n)/3$.
-While 2n/3 is under the at most partition size of 3n/4, we will pick a good pivot every 3 tries.
-Since the partion size of getting a good pivot out of the data set is less than the partition size of choosing the first element, this gives us a higher chance to find a better pivot point.
+If we choose the method of median-of-three, we get a probability of 3/2, since the probability of choosing the first number is 1/2, this probability of finding a good pivot is higher with the method of median-of-three.
+We also have partition sizes going up to 2n/3, which is a more narrow partition than 3n/4, which is the partition size choosing the first element in the list.
-Since we test 3 numbers, this throws out two worse pivots, while choosing the first pivot does not get rid of any bad pivots, so you are able to choose the worst pivot in this case.

 Add your answer to this markdown file.
 [This page](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/writing-mathematical-expressions)